digitnet/m4jpeg/README.md

 4-	Only the extension AND the size of the embedded file are stored directly in the cb and cr components of the generated Stego JPEG file.

 5-	The main used key (at least 12 Char) is NOT saved or stored in any form in the generated Stego JPEG file.
-        Thus, during the extraction process, M4JPEG can not recognize whether the entered key matches the used one.
+        Thus, during the extraction process, M4JPEG can NOT recognize whether the entered key matches the used one.
         If the entered key is NOT the same as the used one, the extracted file will contain meaningless data.

 6-	We use the toolbox of Phil Sallee[2].
 Sallee’s toolbox makes easier to access and manipulate the qDCT coefficients of